 The two phases of cellular water are vital to life and all physiologic functions that support it.
-Current educational programs of higher learning still teach a single phase of the water model of cellular biology.
+Current medical educational programs of higher learning still teach a single phase of the water model of cellular biology.
 We learn in basic science class water has three phases liquid, solid, and gas but for over a hundred years science has known the fourth phase of water exists in certain circumstances.
 In cellular physiology class, we were taught a model of cell structure in which a lipid bilayer kept only liquid water with floating organelles and a nuclease slushing around.
 Structure within a cell was maintained by proteins intertwining the cell called the cytoskeleton holding the framework of the cell together.
 The intracellular environment was controlled by proteins in the cell membrane called pumps and channels.
 Pumps would keep certain molecules out of the inside of the cell and channels would allow molecules to flow into the cell.
 This simplistic model on the surface makes a lot of sense.
-As we dive deeper into understanding how a cell performs many tasks in an energy-efficient manner issues begin to arise.
-For example, the energy required to maintain intracellular electrolyte balance by the pumping mechanisms is too large to reconcile.
+As we dive deeper into understanding how a cell performs many tasks in an energy-efficient manner, issues begin to arise.
+For example, the energy required to maintain intracellular electrolyte balance by the pumping mechanisms is much too large to reconcile.
 The requirements energetically would be vast, we know the cell performs this task of electrolyte separation but the current model is not feasible.
 The model for intracellular transport has the same issues.
 How do cells transport proteins around in this liquid medium, import extracellular molecules, and export secretory molecules from within?

-Scientists studying the fourth phase of water have reconciled many of the issues relating to cellular dynamics and energy demands.
+Scientists studying the theory of the fourth phase of water have reconciled many of the issues relating to cellular dynamics and energy demands.
 They call this phase transition cellular mechanics.
 The cells can utilize the transition of water from the liquid state to the 4th state and vice versa to accomplish an intracellular activity in an energy-efficient manner.

 What is the Fourth Phase of Water